Telegraph key: Mode U

 A third electronic keyer mode useful with a dual paddle is the "Ultimatic" mode (mode U), so-called for the brand name of the electronic keyer that introduced it.
 In the Ultimatic keying mode, the keyer will switch to the opposite element if the second lever is pressed before the first is released (that is, squeezed).

 Single-lever paddle keys

-A single-lever paddle key has separate contacts for dits and dahs, but there is no ability to make both contacts simultaneously by squeezing the paddles together for iambic mode.
+A single-lever paddle key has separate contacts for dits and dahs, but there is no ability to make both contacts simultaneously by squeezing the paddles together for iambic mode, there being no second paddle to squeeze towards the first.

-When a single-paddle key is used with an electronic keyer, continuous dits are created by holding the dit-side paddle; likewise, continuous dahs are created by holding the dah paddle.
+When a single-paddle key is used with an electronic keyer, continuous dits are created by pressing the paddle to the dit-side (most often the right); likewise, continuous dahs are created by pressing the paddle to the dah side (most often the left).
+(Some left-handed telegraphers prefer to swap the wires for the two sides.)

 A single-paddle key can non-iambicly operate any electronic keyer, whether or not it even offers iambic functions, and regardless of whether the keyer iambically operates in mode A, B, or U.